 Moths in the Attic released their self-titled debut album in 2019.
 It was recorded and mixed at DLT Studios in Bowling Green, Ohio and mastered at Jack White's Third Man Records in Detroit, MI.
-It features an expansive sound with a variety of collaborators and wide-ranging instrumentation.
-The album and album singles have been garnering positive press and features in indie blogs for their musical originality and emotional sincerity (see press below).
+It features an expansive sound with a variety of talented collaborators and wide-ranging instrumentation.
+The album and its singles and music videos have garnered positive press and features in indie blogs for their musical originality and emotional sincerity (see press below).

 By Andrew Spiess, writer